jamescherti/compile-angel.el/README.md

 - *compile-angel-on-save-mode* supports compiling indirect buffers (clones).
 - *compile-angel-on-load-mode* compiles features that have already been loaded to make sure that they are compiled.
 - Compile-Angel can use caching to enhance performance when locating the .el file corresponding to a given feature.
-- *compile-angel-on-load-mode* performs native compilation only when Emacs fails to do so.
-- **Explanation**: *compile-angel-on-load-mode* performs native compilation only when JIT compilation is disabled, as Emacs will compile the .el file anyway.
-When JIT compilation is enabled, loading a .elc file causes Emacs to trigger native compilation automatically.
-(This also makes Emacs load the native-compiled files, replacing the auto-compiled functions with their native versions automatically and asynchronously.)
-In contrast, auto-compile disables native compilation by default, which leads to native compilation being ignored for the files that Emacs fails to compile, even in save mode.
-When native compilation is enabled in auto-compile, it native-compiles all files before loading, even though Emacs will later native-compile them after loading the .elc file.

 ## Author and License